connexcs/docs/docs/developers/pages.md

 ### Data Table, Advanced Grid and Multi-Form

-**1. Paging**: DataTables can split the rows in tables into individual pages, which is an efficient method of showing a large number of records in a small space.<br> The end user is provided with controls to request the display of different data as they navigate through the data.<br>The minimum value of a page is 5.
+**1. Paging**: DataTables can split the rows in tables into individual pages, which is an efficient method of showing a large number of records in a small space.<br>The minimum value of a page is 5.

 **2. Page Size**: Page size defined the number of rows to display on a single page when using paging.